Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Convergence Analysis and Problem Formulation

-{ \begin{remark} In our work, we aim to achieve a native joint design of wireless communication and learning, particularly by manipulating over-the-air distortion to enlarging the learning rate of the FL part in the non-stable region of SemiFL.
+\begin{remark} In our work, we aim to achieve a native joint design of wireless communication and learning, particularly by manipulating over-the-air distortion to enlarging the learning rate of the FL part in the non-stable region of SemiFL.
 In essence, our proposed approach enables a joint design of communication and learning that accelerates convergence while reducing energy consumption.
-This is because our approach turns down the power scaling factor $\omega_t$ while using a normalizing factor $\nu_t$ much smaller than $\omega_t$, which reduces transmit power of devices and increases amplitude distortion to increase the learning rate. \end{remark}}
+This is because our approach turns down the power scaling factor $\omega_t$ while using a normalizing factor $\nu_t$ much smaller than $\omega_t$, which reduces transmit power of devices and increases amplitude distortion to increase the learning rate. {Mathematically, in conventional learning rate tuning schemes, a common form of the learning rate $\eta_t$ is an inverse proportional decaying scheme~\cite{Zhu2024Over,Guo2021Analog}, i.e., $\eta_t = \frac{\eta_0}{t+\Lambda}$, where $\eta_0$ is the initial learning rate and $\Lambda \ge 0$.
+However, we initialize the learning rate $\eta_t$ to a sufficiently small constant, and intentionally amplifies the amplitude distortion $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}\gg1$ to equivalently apply an enlarged learning rate, i.e., $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}\eta_t$.} \end{remark}

-{ To explore the impact of data heterogeneity, consider a classification task for the proposed SemiFL which contains $C$ categories of data in total.
+To explore the impact of data heterogeneity, consider a classification task for the proposed SemiFL which contains $C$ categories of data in total.
 The local gradient of the $k$-th device can be rewritten as

 where $p_{t,k,c}$ denotes the proportion of the $c$-th category of data for the $k$-th device, and ${\bf{g}}_{t,k,c}$ denotes the local gradient of the $k$-th device calculated using the $c$-th category of data.
-In the case of non-i.i.d. data, we have the following corollary: \begin{corollary} Given Assumptions 2 -- 4 and non-i.i.d. data, the expected global loss function reduction between two consecutive rounds in the non-stable region is lower bounded by
+In the case of non-IID data, we have the following corollary: \begin{corollary} Given Assumptions 2 -- 4 and non-IID data, the expected global loss function reduction between two consecutive rounds in the non-stable region is lower bounded by where $\Delta d_t=\sum\nolimits_{k=1}^{K}\sum\nolimits_{c=1}^{C}(p_{t,k,c}-\frac{1}{C})^2$ measures the data heterogeneity. \end{corollary} \begin{IEEEproof} Please refer to Appendix~\ref{proof_of_corollary_1} in~\cite{Zheng2024Appendix}. \end{IEEEproof}